 Example answer: From my work experience, I understand that as a Doctor, it is impossible to expect to be able to do everything yourself.
 There will be times where you will need to ask for help, whether that’s from the nurses on the ward or other colleagues.

-Remember: teamwork is an essential part of succeeding in Medicine
+Remember that teamwork is an essential part of succeeding in Medicine.

 Never compare yourself to the other candidates!
 You can only speak to the qualities you possess that will make you (A) a strong candidate for Medicine and (B) a valuable member of the university.

 Take a moment to step back from the question and think about your answer.
-You should structure your answer in a series of points (e.g. Reason One; Reason Two; Reason Three; etc.).
+You should structure your answer in a series of points (e.g. Reason 1, 2, 3, etc.).

 Think about what Medical School requires of students and how you live up to those qualities: ability to self-study, ability to work in teams, ability to communicate effectively, willingness to support your peers, willingness to contribute to university life.